 In August, Bansko holds its annual jazz festival.
 It’s one of the biggest festivals in the region.
 They set up a stage in the main town square and everyone is invited to listen to a line up of 3-4 jazz bands from all over Europe in the evening for a whole week.
 It’s completely free.
 The atmosphere is great and casual, with lots of families and kids.
 There are stands selling festival food and wine.
 It was awesome and we were out almost every night.

 With easy access to the surrounding mountains, there are all sorts of outdoor activites you can do in Bansko from rock climbing, rafting, and mountain biking.
+A great, highly recommend hike to do from Bansko is the summit of Mt.
+Vihren and Koncheko described above.
+The knife-edge ridge is a rush!

 Make a day trip to Rila National Park